KintaroAI/x/QUEUE.md

 # Ignore results to reduce Redis churn (results not needed)
 app.conf.task_ignore_result = True

+# (Optional) Use a custom Task base that binds correlation IDs (see §11.4)
+# so all tasks benefit without per-task inheritance.
+try:
+    from .observability import CustomTask  # wherever §11.4 lives app.Task = CustomTask
+except Exception:
+    pass
 ```

 **Note:** Use task names (like `"scheduler.tick"`) not module paths in `task_routes`.
 Rate limits should be set in task decorators or `task_annotations`, NOT in `task_routes`.